Richmond Fellowship has a long and highly successful track record in employment services.

 - Support in job searching, CV preparation, completing job applications, and preparing for interviews

-- Advice on disclosure of mental health issues to employers and, where appropriate, we work with an individual and their employer to provide ongoing support in their work place.
+- Advice on disclosure of mental ill health to employers and, where appropriate, we work with an individual and their employer to provide ongoing support in their work place.